piyush-jaiswal/backend-playground/README.md

 # Backend Playground
-Collection of small scale backend projects
+Collection of independent backend projects

 Each folder is its own project and is linked as a git submodule.